-To protect and defend the integrity and promise of the GI Bill and other federal education programs for veterans and servicemembers.
+To advance higher education success for veterans, service members, and military families, and to protect the integrity and promise of the GI Bill and other federal education programs.

 What We Do:

 - Free Help for Veterans: Free legal services, advice, and college and career counseling to veterans, servicemembers, and their survivors and families who faced college fraud or abuse in using their GI Bill.

 - Civic Engagement: We help veterans participate in their democracy by engaging their Congressional representatives, federal agencies, and local media, including speaking out at public hearings.

 - Policy and Advocacy: Assistance to federal policymakers to improve quality in higher education and protect the integrity of the GI Bill and other student aid.